sphinx-labs/sphinx/specs/merkle-tree.md

 ## Merkle Tree Architecture

-There are two types of Merkle leaves:
+There are three types of Merkle leaves:
 - **Approve**: Approve a new deployment on a chain.
 - **Execute**: Execute a transaction in the deployment.
 - **Cancel**: Cancel an active deployment.